 There are 88 species of birds, 82 species of fish, and all kinds of other creepy-crawlies to be found here… including the black finless porpoise.
-(Not to be confused with a black purposeless Fin).
-For bird watchers a guide to local birds has been installed on the boat and binoculars are also on hand.
+For bird watchers a guide to local birds and binoculars are on hand.
 For those that love aquatic life there are fish identification guides in both book and dive card format.

 Weather in the region means sailing is possible year-round without threat of hurricanes or cyclones.
 Thunderstorms and squalls can bring heavy rain and gusty winds for brief periods of time, punctuating long periods of tranquil conditions.
 Due to the shallow nature of the bay and “sticky” bottom (made up of sand/mud) we’ll always be able to find a safe and secure anchorage, regardless of weather conditions.

 Wind (or lack thereof) and temperature are important concerns while exploring Phang Nga Bay.
 An early departure (around 7AM) is advisable on days we’re traveling from one anchorage to another.
 There’s generally more wind and cooler temperatures in the mornings.
 Later in the day, it’s better to hide from the heat; either on-shore or in some secluded anchorage.

 For these reasons, the development portion of Pirate Jam will often take place on-shore, starting around lunch time.
 Mornings will be reserved for sailing and other activities.
 After each 5-hour development period we’ll be free to engage in other pirate games.